AdrianoGratani/adri-blog/README.md

 check again if somehting is not found or the url is wrong, if true, display the not-found page.
 Finally, if the error is solved, the loading is finished, the not found is false, display the specific ui from page.tsx

+position of error.tsx playe a CRUCIAL error at determining scope for error boundaries and error handling

 <Layout>
  <Template>
   <ErrorBoundary fallback={<Error/>}>